Tasevski87/Proffesional-ReadMe-gen/README.md

 MIT

 ## Tests
 This application test was run in the terminal comand line.
 In the future test skript like jest will be implemented.
-Here is exsample of testin: https://watch.screencastify.com/v/CWR8mCtPXLPaqeQGTdgL
+Here is exsample of testing: https://watch.screencastify.com/v/CWR8mCtPXLPaqeQGTdgL
 ## Contributors
 This project is school assignment and contributors were not allowed.
 The project is public and in the future contributors will be welcome.